52 Notable alumni of

 -

-Jan Marek Marci FRS, or Johannes Marcus Marci, was a Bohemian doctor and scientist, rector of the University of Prague, and official physician to the Holy Roman Emperors.
+Jan Marek Marci FRS, also known as Johannes Marcus Marci was a Czech physician and scientist.
+He was the rector of the University of Prague and official physician to the Holy Roman Emperors.
 The crater Marci on the far side of the Moon is named after him.

 -